 Across the country, pediatric hospitals are working together to understand MIS-C. Our physician-scientists are working with others around the world to understand MIS-C and how best to treat it.

-“This is a very rare disease, and we’re working hard to find the best approach to caring for these children,” said Dr. Sam Dominguez, speaking to CBS News.
+“This is a very rare disease, and we’re working hard to find the best approach to caring for these children,” said Sam Dominguez, MD, speaking to CBS News.

 Symptoms of multisystem inflammatory syndrome in children